About this policy

 For further information on payment for involvement in research, specifically research projects, read the NIHR payment guidance for researchers and professionals, and the NIHR payment guidance for members of the public.

-From September 2022 NIHR is undertaking further work to align payment methods and rates across NIHR.
-This interim policy will be updated and superseded by a newer version in 2023.
+This policy will be updated and superseded by a newer version in 2024.

 NIHR defines public involvement in research as research being carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.